sudhamstarun/Spark/README.md

 ## Introduction

 <br>
-A computer vision based property valuation further enhanced by blockchain and data science to provide an end-to-end mortgage application processing platform✨📱
+An augmented reality based property valuation further enhanced by blockchain and data science to provide an end-to-end mortgage application processing platform✨📱

 ## Motivation